SchmockLord/Gigabyte-Z590i-Vision-D-11900k/README.md

 - Case: NCASE M1 v6.1

 # What is working:
-- CPU with iMac20,2 SMBIOS, no FakeID-spoofing required.
-At least not on my existing macOS Big Sur 11.3 Beta 5 installation.
-Maybe it is required when doing a fresh install, but I doubt so.
+- CPU with iMac20,2 SMBIOS, currently using a Fake CPU-ID
 - eGPU is working out of the box with default BIOS settings
 - Audio: working out of the box as it is connected like a USB-Audio interface.
 But keep in mind it only shows up, when you plugin something (e.g. headphones).
 - Thunderbolt 4, but no hotplug